-Throughout the COVID-19 pandemic, the University has developed numerous policies to ensure continuation of the University's teaching and research mission.
+Throughout the COVID-19 pandemic, the University has developed numerous policies and guidelines to ensure continuation of the University's teaching and research mission.

-A list of policies follows.
+A list of policies and guidance follows.
 Please note that the work policies from the Dean of the Faculty and the Office of Human Resources require logging in through University central authentication.

-Also, be aware that policies will be updated from time to time as the University responds to changing state regulations and other factors determining the response to the pandemic.
+Also, be aware that policies and guidance will be updated from time to time as the University responds to changing state regulations and other factors determining the response to the pandemic.

 - Vaccination Policy for Employees (including all Faculty and Staff) — All employees of Princeton University must provide proof of having received a full course of an approved COVID-19 vaccine.
 Employees may request an accommodation (e.g., an exemption) to this requirement based on their disability/medical condition or sincerely-held religious belief